sternzz/sternzz/README.md

-# 👋 Hi there, I'm Tarun!

-🌟 About Me
+# 🌟 About Me

-I'm a full stack (MERN) web developer
+I'm a full stack (MERN) web developer with a passion for creating dynamic and user-friendly web applications.

-💻 Skills
+## 💻 Skills

-🌐 HTML/CSS/JavaScript
-💾 MONGODB/SUPABASE

-Frontend
+### Frontend
+- HTML
+- CSS
+- JavaScript
+- React.js
-React.js / Next.js
+- Next.js
+- Tailwind
-Tailwind, SCSS
+- SCSS

-Backend
+### Backend
+- Node.js
-Node.js - Express
+- Express

+### Databases
+- MongoDB
+- Supabase

-🚀 Projects
+## 🚀 Projects

 COMING SOON ...

+## 📫 Contact

-You can reach me at:
+You can reach me at: [Your Email]

-📧 Email Address
-🌐 LinkedIn
-🐦 Twitter